 IS IT TRUE THAT WIND ENERGY GENERATES A LOT OF EMPLOYMENT?

 Wind energy provides employment to 27,690 people in Spain.
 These are quality, very stable work posts.

 INFORMATION ABOUT THE BUSINESS

 The technologies which burn fossil fuels generate greenhouse gases which contaminate, exacerbate climate change and affect health and the environment.
-Wind energy does not generate emissions as its fuel is the strength of the wind: in 2018, wind energy avoided the emission of over 25 million tonnes of CO2 (the equivalent of planting 1 million trees) and avoided imports of fossil fuels by 1,506 million euros.
+Wind energy does not generate emissions as its fuel is the strength of the wind: wind energy avoids the emission of 28.7 million tonnes of CO2 and avoids imports of fossil fuels by 1,389 million euros.